Wealth Architect · · 19 min read

 • US: No tax (not a US person, and share sales by foreign persons in foreign companies aren't US-source)

 The answer: likely zero tax.
-But change any element—make the seller a US citizen, have them return to the UK within five years, structure as an asset rather than a share sale—and the answer changes entirely.
+But change any element (make the seller a US citizen, require them to return to the UK within five years, structure it as an asset rather than a share sale) and the answer changes entirely.

 Exit Tax Considerations